St. Vincent de Paul

 While Hendricks County might be one of the most rapidly growing areas in the country, this growth doesn’t mean everyone in our community has a roof over their head.
 Approximately 236 school-aged children in Hendricks County are homeless right now.

 A group of concerned citizens began meeting in 2010 to address this problem and find a solution.
 This group, now called Family Promise of Hendricks County, is an affiliate of the national Family Promise organization.
-Family Promise has a proven track record of successfully addressing both the short-term needs and long-term solutions.
+Family Promise has a proven track record of successfully addressing both short-term needs and long-term solutions.
 Across the country, nearly 80% of families that Family Promise serves find permanent housing.

 Beggars for the Poor